molinzhang/molinzhang.github.io/_pages/about.md

 Hello!
 My name is Molin Zhang.
 I'm currently a Machine Learning Research Engineer at **Apple** under Camera Algorithm Team.

-I got my PhD from **Electrical Engineering and Computer Science (EECS) at MIT** working with Prof. Elfar Adalsteinsson.
+I got my PhD from **Electrical Engineering and Computer Science (EECS) at MIT** supervised by Prof. Elfar Adalsteinsson.

 My research centers on the intersection of computational imaging, computer vision, and signal processing, with a particular emphasis on medical imaging.
 I delve into the realm of inverse problems, utilizing numerical simulations to develop innovative solutions.